-Ref # Action Strategy with Our Practices 3. support community needs and improve quality of life.
-High-speed, resilient connectivi een people and things.
-Access and digital inclusion build personal connection to the c • 3.1 ENABLE CONNECTIVITY WITH DIGITAL NFRASTRUCTURE AND THE INTERNET OF THINGS (IOT) Provide high-speed wired and wireless connectivity Ensure the designated Waterfront area has the fastest available, uninterrupted, wired and wireless telecommunications network.
-Provide localized free Wi-Fi in public places where possible. : Review the potential benefit of leveraging existing connectivity and no-cost Wi-F attract investment, developers and philanthropy. i to 📸 b.
-Enable open-data use Promote open-source, publicly available data, when appropriate. \bigcirc Provide a common data platform to promote standardized data. \bigcirc Enable data sharing agreements with project partners and in development agreements that enable data sharing across agencies/corporations.
-Ensure existing data sharing agreements are honoured.
-Create a database for gathered data from all the buildings/assets in the designate waterfront area, and encourage its use by all stakeholders. ed 🕝 c.
-Implement sensors and enable connection between equipment and devices Use sensors to collect a pool of raw, real-time data that can be mined and analyz both privately and publicly, to optimize asset utilization (e.g. buildings, transportation, roads, sidewalks, public spaces, lighting systems, utilities, etc.). ed, 🕝
+Ref # Action Strategy with Our Practices 3.
+Intelligent + Connected Technologies are used to reliable connections betw support community needs and improve quality of life.
+High-speed, resilient connectivity cre een people and things.
+Access and digital inclusion build personal connection to the commu ates unity.
+3.1 ENABLE CONNECTIVITY WITH DIGITAL NFRASTRUCTURE AND THE INTERNET OF THINGS (IOT) a.
+Provide high-speed wired and wireless connectivity Ensure the designated Waterfront area has the fastest available, uninterrupted, wired and wireless telecommunications network.
+Provide localized free Wi-Fi in public places where possible.
+Review the potential benefit of leveraging existing connectivity and no-cost Wi-Fi to attract investment, developers and philanthropy. b.
+Enable open-data use Promote open-source, publicly available data, when appropriate. \bigcirc Provide a common data platform to promote standardized data. \bigcirc Enable data sharing agreements with project partners and in development agreements that enable data sharing across agencies/corporations. .
+Ensure existing data sharing agreements are honoured. ; ;; Create a database for gathered data from all the buildings/assets in the designated waterfront area, and encourage its use by all stakeholders. \bigcirc c.
+Implement sensors and enable connection between equipment and devices Use sensors to collect a pool of raw, real-time data that can be mined and analyzed, both privately and publicly, to optimize asset utilization (e.g. buildings, transportation, roads, sidewalks, public spaces, lighting systems, utilities, etc.). \bigcirc